 At first look, the First Class cabin is very sleek and beautiful, so ugly is not the problem.
 The cabin is swish and designed in blue tones with stylish lighting.
-This box gets a tick, particularly when compared to some of the more gawdy Emirates First Class cabins.
+This box gets a tick, particularly when compared to some of the more gaudy Emirates First Class cabins.

 Whilst I am a big fan of the British Airways air hosts and hostesses, these stewards are underpaid and do not appear to have received much-upgraded training suitable for a First Class cabin.

 Expect kindness regarding extra scones but not foresight on when you are thirsty or hungry, as you might expect on Emirates, Qatar Airways, Etihad Airways, and Qantas.
 They are unlikely to anticipate your every need and the whole experience is not as polished as you would get on the best other airlines.

 Don’t get me wrong.
-The crew are good but no better than you would expect from a crew in a Business Class cabin.
+The crew is good but no better than you would expect from a crew in a Business Class cabin.
 In fact, on the last Business Class flight I flew on BA back from Sydney to London, the cabin crew kept forgetting to serve my father.
-He as in one of the middle seats of 4 in the centre of the cabin and the staff didn’t give him his meals.
+He as in one of the middle seats of 4 in the center of the cabin and the staff didn’t give him his meals.
 When he chased them for the food, they bought him Premium Economy food as they had run out of the Business Class meals.

-This kind of “ignoring” won’t happen in First as there are less seats to serve.
+This kind of “ignoring” won’t happen in First as there are fewer seats to serve.
 You also won’t suffer the horror of a double middle seat in that you find in The pilots are always great on BA but you get the same pilot in Economy as Furst so this is not a reason to book First!